 About Cape Fear Community College

-With over 28,000 students enrolling in classes every year, Cape Fear Community College is the sixth largest community college in the state and is a major economic development partner in southeastern North Carolina.
+With over 23,000 students enrolling in classes every year, Cape Fear Community College is a major economic development partner in southeastern North Carolina.
 CFCC is dedicated to providing world-class workforce training and quality higher education for the citizens of New Hanover and Pender counties.

 Students can train for a new career in one of CFCC’s technical programs or earn a two-year college transfer degree to continue their education at a four-year institution.
 CFCC also offers a wide variety of adult education and continuing education classes for lifelong learning.